AIBiology/Jupyter_Content/README.md

 This repository contains the Jupyter notebooks for the AI in Biology class ([https://aibiology.github.io/](https://aibiology.github.io/)).

-This class was initially developed and taught in the Spring of 2021 with Brian Stucky and Matt Gitzendanner.
+This class was initially developed and taught in the Spring of 2021 by Brian Stucky and Matt Gitzendanner.

 Most notebooks have a student and teacher version.
 The teacher version has all the code filled in, while the student version is intended for use during class where students type in code.